srl295/srl295.github.io/source/resume.md

 - Developed Openwhisk-based translation connector
 - Gave internal and external presentations to showcase the Globalization Pipeline, including a co-keynote at Fluent
 - Architectural and development support to Elastic Kibana globalization and integration with Globalization Pipeline

+##### GTech Microservices

+- Part of team designing and architecting microservice-based XLIFF translation pipeline services
+- Responsible for Human Post Editing microservice in Java (Spring Boot)
+- Responsible for build engineering of CI/CD processes for building and testing the microservices and API orchestrator.

 #### 2013-present: Node.js